mdrsk/Network_Security/readme.md

 Blue zone will only receive ingress traffic from the green zone (to get the LOGS from IDS,NIDS,HIDS,IPS, NetFlow etc.).
 The egress traffic will be disabled - the firewall between Green and Blue zone will only allow incoming traffic.
 This way we will assure that the data collected in blue-zone cannot be modified from the outside and can be assessed only on-site and locally.

+Each zone will have it's own VLAN.
+Two separate VLANs must communicate through a layer-3 device, therefore the switches between the zone will be either Layer-3 or we will place a router instead.

 - DE.CM-8: Vulnerability scans are performed
 - ID.RA-1: Asset vulnerabilities are identified and documented